Hamburg City Guide

 Currency and tipping

-In Hamburg, tipping is a gesture of appreciation for good service rather than an obligation, as service charges are typically included in the price.
-For a pleasant meal at a restaurant, it is customary to round up the bill or add a tip of approximately 5% to 10%.
-When paying by card, tell the server the total amount you would like to be charged including the gratuity before the transaction is processed.
-For smaller purchases at cafes or bars, simply rounding up to the nearest euro is perfectly acceptable.
+In Hamburg, tipping is a gesture of appreciation for good service rather than a strict obligation.
+In restaurants and cafes, it is common to round up the bill or add between 5% and 10% for a meal well served.
+Unlike in some other cultures, the tip is typically handled during payment; simply state the total amount you wish to pay, including the gratuity, as the server processes your bill.
+For smaller purchases like a quick coffee or a drink at a pub, rounding up to the nearest euro is perfectly acceptable.

 Loading rates…